 - Member's name.

 - Member's ID number.

-- member's date of birth.
+- Member's date of birth.

 - Diagnosis.

 - Requesting physician's name, phone and fax numbers, and contact person.

 - Place where services are provided.

 - Physician's name (physician receiving referral), ancillary provider name and facility name.

 - Procedures.

 - Date of service.

-- Whether services are outpatient or inpatient.

-The Health Net Health Care Services Department reviews the information and calls back with the review decision.
-If the service is authorized, an authorization number is given.
+Health Net reviews the information and issues a determination to the member/provider.
+If the service is authorized, the provider is notified with the authorization number.